 Like many holidays, Thanksgiving is an opportunity to spend quality time with friends and family.
 This often includes a fun party or gathering of some sort and of course, a large spread of food.
-Whether you’re serving turkey, ham, or whatever main course you and your family love, choosing exciting side dishes can really make all the flavors come full circle and fulfill the taste buds and intricate palates of many.
+Whether you’re serving turkey, ham, or whatever main course you and your family love, choosing exciting side dishes can make all the flavors come full circle and fulfill the taste buds and intricate palates of many.

-The great thing about Thanksgiving dinner is that everyone has their own traditional spin on it, especially when it comes to the side dishes.
-We have discovered some of the most exciting side dishes that can really transform your gathering into an upscale Thanksgiving dinner.
-These recipes range from sweet to savory as well as a few that have the combination of both.
+The great thing about Thanksgiving dinner is that everyone has their traditional spin on it, especially when it comes to the side dishes.
+We have discovered some of the most exciting side dishes that can transform your gathering into an upscale Thanksgiving dinner.
+These recipes range from sweet to savory as well as a few that have a combination of both.
 There’s plenty to choose from, so make your shopping list and let’s get cooking to create the best Thanksgiving dinner you’ve ever experienced.

 Green bean casserole is a classic dish my sister always brings to Thanksgiving dinner and it’s a hit with everyone!
 Whether you have picky eaters or not, this green bean casserole has so many exciting flavors that everyone will focus on the flavor more than the fact that it’s a vegetable dish.

 Filled with a creamy sauce and crunchy top this Thanksgiving side dish will surely be a crowd-pleaser.
 Some green bean casserole recipes call for cans of creamy soup but instead, this recipe is completely made from scratch and you’ll definitely taste the difference.

 https://sallysbakingaddiction.com/2014/11/21/creamy-green-bean-casserole-from-scratch/ PHOTOS AND RECIPE HERE: SALLYS BAKING ADDICTION